keefertaylor/TezosKit/docs/Fees.md

 # Fees
 Fees are an advanced topic which most users of TezosKit will not need to know about.

-Every `Operation` contains an `OperationFees` struct which represents a set of fees (fee, gas, storage that will be applied when it is injected into the network.
+Every `Operation` contains an `OperationFees` struct which represents a set of fees (fee, gas limit, storage limit) that will be applied when it is injected into the network.

 All calls on `TezosNodeClient` that injects an operation on the network provide an opportunity to provide a custom fee structure.
 If no fee structure is provided, the default fees are used for the operation.